hmaerki/experiment_micropython/board_PYV3_sanmuchina/README.md

 ## My rating of this board
 I like the board for these reasons
-- The board seems to be exactly
+- The board seems to be exactly PyBoard v3
-- Physically big: Pin names are readable
+- Physically big: Pin names are readable.
+Plenty of room for stackable header.
-- All I tests worked as it should.
+- All I tested worked as expected.
 - Cheap.
 Cheap delivery.

 Cons
 - It took me some while to find out what I collected in `Good to know`.

 ## Good to know
+### This is a PyBoard v3
+All what applies to PyBoard v3 applies to this board.
+The physical layout is different but electrically equals.
+Therefore the PyBoard v3 Firmware and the Python examples run on this board.
 ### Buttons
 Name | Pyboard | sanmuchina
 -|-|-